Free Connecticut Background Check Online (Includes Criminal Records)

 If there are not three agencies, list out each agency in order of largest to smallest.
 If there are misc.
 Or additional agencies, be sure to include those too.

-What Is on a Background Check in Connecticut?
-What Shows Up?
+What Shows Up on a Background Check (Connecticut)

 There are several things that can show up on a Connecticut background screening.
 Criminal history will show convictions for misdemeanor and felony charges unless the record has been sealed or expunged.